einbergisak/Rust-Space-Game/README.md

 # Rust-Space-Game
-Made for an assignment for KTH course DD1337
+Made fully in Rust for an assignment for KTH course DD1337

 The player (frog in spaceship) is controlled using the arrow keys.

-Power-ups can be obtained by letting the player touch them.
-They are activated by using the respective key indicated at the inventory HUD in the bottom left corner of the screen.
+Power-ups can be obtained by moving the player into them.
+They can be activated by pressing the key indicated above each power-up on the inventory HUD in the bottom left corner of the screen.

 ## Game screenshot